 Stan Canaris recently retired after 36 years of service within the Sweetwater Union High School District as a teacher, football coach and dean of activities at various schools.
 He oversaw the opening of Eastlake High School in 1992 and served as vice principal before assuming the role of principal in 1995.
 It was under his leadership that the school, then the newest in the district, earned recognition as a California Distinguished School as well as numerous athletic banners.
 Upon retirement, to honor him and his contributions to the District and the community, Eastlake High named its athletic stadium Stan Canaris Stadium.
 He also taught and was head football coach at Hilltop High, taught at Sweetwater High School, and served as dean of activities at Mar Vista High School.
 Stan is a life-time member and Vice President of Eastlake Education Foundation.
 He has received numerous awards over the years.
 Highlights of these are: Administrator of the Year at Sweetwater Union High District, San Diego Proclamation, Coach of the Year, Certificate of Congressional Recognition, Recognition from President George W. Bush.

-Sierra Poppleton recently graduated from Brigham Young University-Idaho with her BA in Photography (www.sierrapoppleton.com).
+Sierra Poppleton graduated from Brigham Young University-Idaho with her B.A. in Photography (www.sierrapoppleton.com).
 She is the founder of BYU-Idaho’s Last Voice Standing and has served as the director of their dance and sports program.
-She has a passion for theatre, sports, biking, business and plans to return to school to get her MBA in the future.
+She has a passion for theatre, dance, sports, business and plans to return to school to get her M.B.A. in the future.